linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 $ openssl pkcs12 -export -out "service-principal.pfx" -inkey "service-principal.key" -in "service-principal.crt"
 ```

-Use the documentation to get your tentant ID, the applicaiton id, the
+Use the documentation to get your tenant ID, the application id, the
 subscription ID.
 You will need this to set these variables up:

 ```
 $ cat terraform.tfvars
 client_certificate_path = "./service-principal.pfx"
-client_certificate_password = "my-cool-passworsd"
+client_certificate_password = "my-cool-password"
 tenant_id = "SOME-GUID"
 application_id = "SOME-GUID"
 subscription_id = "SOME-GUID"